learn-the-web/topics/javascript-syntax.md

 ## Naming things

-In Javascript, when naming variables, functions, etc. there’s a common convention we follow, called “Camel Case”.
+In JavaScript, when naming variables, functions, etc. there’s a common convention we follow, called “Camel Case”.

 With camel case, we mash words together without separators, but use capitalization to distinguish the words.